mallicksudhanshu/MemeShareApp/README.md

 # MemeShareApp
-This App Generate New Meme everytime when opened or Click on Next You can Share Memes with your friends also
+->This App Generate New Meme everytime when opened or Click on Next ->You can Share Memes with your friends also